JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

-We summarize the { BEAGLE} model results in Table~\ref{tab:photoionization}.
+We summarize the \textsc{beagle} model results in Table~\ref{tab:photoionization}.
 The observed rest-frame optical flux ratios are generally well-reproduced by the models.
 As an example, we show the consistency between the observed O32 indices and the preferred model O32 values in the left panel of Fig.~\ref{fig:model}.
 We plot the model-preferred ionization parameters and gas-phase oxygen abundances in the middle and right panels of Fig.~\ref{fig:model}, respectively.
-The spectroscopic sample is characterized by high ionization parameters (median $\log{U}=-2.11$) and metal poor gas (median $12+\log{[\rm{O/H}]}=7.84$).
-If we consider the 8 galaxies with the largest O32 ratios in the sample (O32 $>10$), we find models prefer similarly metal poor gas (median $12+\log{[\rm{O/H}]}=7.84$) and even higher ionization parameters ($\log{U}=-1.80$).
+The spectroscopic sample is characterized by high ionization parameters (median $\log{U}=-2.11$) and metal poor gas (median $12+\log{(\rm{O/H})}=7.84$).
+If we consider the 8 galaxies with the largest O32 ratios in the sample (O32 $>10$), we find models prefer similarly metal poor gas (median $12+\log{(\rm{O/H})}=7.84$) and even higher ionization parameters ($\log{U}=-1.80$).
 Similar results are seen when we consider the 4 $z\gtrsim7$ galaxies with strong Ly$\alpha$ emission (EW $>9$~\AA).
-Here we find $\log{U}=-2.14$ to $-1.31$ and $12+\log{[\rm{O/H}]}=7.58$ to $7.85$.
-By fitting the rest-frame optical emission lines measured from the composite MR grating spectrum, we also find a high ionization parameter ($\log{U}=-1.76$) and metal-poor gas ($12+\log{[\rm{O/H}]}=7.74$).
+Here we find $\log{U}=-2.14$ to $-1.31$ and $12+\log{(\rm{O/H})}=7.58$ to $7.85$.
+By fitting the rest-frame optical emission lines measured from the composite MR grating spectrum, we also find a high ionization parameter ($\log{U}=-1.76$) and metal-poor gas ($12+\log{(\rm{O/H})}=7.74$).
 It is clear from this analysis that while the entire $z\gtrsim7$ sample is quite extreme in its nature, the Ly$\alpha$ emitting galaxies stand out as having among the most metal poor gas and largest ionization parameters (see red symbols in Fig.~\ref{fig:model}).
 These model results are not strongly dependent on our assumption of zero attenuation.
-If we instead allow $\tau_V$ to take on a slightly larger value that is still consistent with the blue UV slopes in the SEDs (i.e., $\tau_V=0.1$), we find that the gas-phase metallicities and ionization parameters change is less than $0.1$ dex.
-While it is not yet clear how representative these metallicities are of the entire $z\gtrsim7$ population, they are well below what is typically seen in UV-selected galaxies at $z\simeq2$ ($12+\log{[\rm{O/H}]}=8.1-8.5$; \citealt{Steidel2016,Sanders2021}).
-Taken at face value, these results suggest that very metal poor gas is common in $z\gtrsim7$ galaxies dominated by recent upturns in star formation which power strong [O~{ III}]+H$\beta$ emission.
+If we instead allow $\tau_V$ to take on a slightly larger value that is still consistent with the blue UV slopes in the SEDs (i.e., $\tau_V=0.1$), we find that the gas-phase metallicities and ionization parameters change by less than $0.1$ dex.
+The gas-phase metallicities of our sources are consistent with those found in other studies of the $z\gtrsim7$ population with similar stellar masses \citep[e.g.,][]{Cameron2023,Curti2023,Nakajima2023,Sanders2023b}, and they are well below what is typically seen in UV-selected galaxies at $z\simeq2$ ($12+\log{(\rm{O/H})}=8.1-8.5$; \citealt{Steidel2016,Sanders2021}).
+Taken at face value, these results suggest that very metal poor gas is common in $z\gtrsim7$ galaxies dominated by recent upturns in star formation (and/or combined with AGN contributions; e.g., \citealt{Larson2023}) which power strong [O~{ III}]+H$\beta$ emission.